enshikuku/mysql-usefull-queries/README.md

 ```

 ### Description:
-This query retrieves detailed column information from the 'columns' table in the 'information_schema' database, focusing on a specified database (replace 'your_database' with the actual database name).
-The output is a well-formatted, comma-separated list of concatenated strings.
-Each string contains information about a column in a table, including the table name, column name, data type, and whether it is a primary key.
-The result is labeled with the alias 'Table_Column_Information'.
+This query retrieves and compiles detailed metadata about all the columns in every table within a specified database (`your_database`).
+It pulls information from the `information_schema.COLUMNS` and `information_schema.KEY_COLUMN_USAGE` system views to list each column's table name, column name, data type, and whether it is a primary key or a foreign key.
+If a column is a foreign key, the query also indicates the referenced table and column.
+The results are concatenated into a single string using `GROUP_CONCAT`, with each column's details presented on a new line, providing a clear, descriptive summary of the database structure and its key relationships in a compact, readable format.

 ---